 Owned By the People We Serve

 A small group of Copper Basin residents met in 1952 to plan the formation of a Rural Electrification Administration (REA) cooperative.
 They demonstrated confidence in the future development of rural Alaska.
 At that time Central Alaskan Missions (CAM) generated power for its own needs and that of some nearby Glennallen residents.
 Vince Joy, the founder of CAM, saw the possibilities of rural electrification and stimulated the community to organize an Association.
-When the first general meeting was held in May of 1955, those initial board members could not have foreseen that the tiny co-op would grow from 38 members to the present (August 2011) 3,813 consumers and provide electricity to approximately 8,000 people.
+When the first general meeting was held in May of 1955, those initial board members could not have foreseen that the tiny co-op would grow from 38 to roughly 2700 members (Jan 2018) and provide electricity to approximately 8,000 people.

 Rural Electrification Administration